-A committee had been formed in the year 2015 to study ‘infirmities and anomalies' in the NCTE Regulations 2014.
-Currently, the committee has been taking feedback from public and stakeholders regarding the duration of B.Ed course.
-The people can send their feedback to NCTE on or before October 30, 2016.
+A committee had been formed in 2015 to study ‘infirmities and anomalies' in the NCTE Regulations 2014.
+The committee had asked for feedback from public and stakeholders regarding the duration of B.Ed course.
+The people were supposed to send their feedback to NCTE on or before October 30, 2016.
 However, educational institutes were of the opinion that increasing the B. Ed course duration is detrimental to the number of B. Ed applications as no one wants to invest 2 years in a course that can easily be completed in one year.
 They were of the opinion that only if B. Ed colleges started their academic year o time, the one year B. Ed course period was enough.

 In Maharashtra, the demand for B.Ed course declined and around 70% of seats are vacant.
 The teachers also demanded to scrap common entrance test for the admission to B.Ed course.
-They pointed that the duration of B.Ed course has barred many students to taking up the course.
-The minimum qualification for B.Ed is Bachelor’s degree.
-Hence, the students are not willing to waste an extra year for studying B.Ed.
+They pointed out that the duration of B.Ed course has barred many students from taking up the course.
+The minimum qualification for B.Ed is a Bachelor’s degree.
+Hence, the students are not willing to waste an extra year studying B.Ed.

 NCTE had increased the duration of B.Ed course in 2014 and did not make any developments in the curriculum.
 The syllabus which was taught in one year is being taught in two years.